mattsmitton/mattsmitton/_recipes/simple-ash-reshteh.md

 - 1 cup chopped parsley
 - ½ cup chopped dill
 - 2 tablespoons fresh lemon juice
-- Kosher salt; freshly ground pepper
+- Kosher salt, freshly ground pepper to taste

-**Assembly**
-- 6 tablespoons vegetable oil, divided
-- 1 large onion, very thinly sliced
-- ⅓ cup whole-milk Greek yogurt
-- ¼ cup buttermilk
+components:
+- Charred Onions
+- Kahsk Substitute
-- Kosher salt
+- Mint Oil
-- 2 tablespoons dried ground mint

 equipment:
 - Heavy 4-6 quart pot
 - Medium skillet (anything but non-stick, you want to use some high heat)

 directions:
-**Soup**
 - Heat oil in a large pot over medium.
-Add onion and cook, stirring occasionally, until golden brown and soft, 6–8 minutes.
-Add garlic, cranberry beans, chickpeas, and turmeric and cook, stirring, until fragrant, about 2 minutes.
-Add 8 cups cold water and bring to a boil.
+Add finely chopped onion and cook, stirring occasionally, until golden brown and soft, 6–8 minutes.
+- Add garlic, cranberry beans, chickpeas, and turmeric and cook, stirring, until fragrant, about 2 minutes.
+- Add 8 cups cold water and bring to a boil.
 Reduce heat, bring to a simmer, and cook, stirring occasionally, until beans are halfway cooked (they should still be very al dente), 25–35 minutes.
-Add lentils and cook, stirring occasionally, until beans are creamy but still hold their shape, and lentils are tender, 25–35 minutes (the soup may look a bit thick, but don’t fret; the greens will release liquid when they’re added, thinning the soup out a bit).
+- Add lentils and cook, stirring occasionally, until beans are creamy but still hold their shape, and lentils are tender, 25–35 minutes (the soup may look a bit thick, but don’t fret; the greens will release liquid when they’re added, thinning the soup out a bit).
 - Add spinach, cilantro, parsley, and dill and cook until greens are just wilted and have slightly darkened, 4–6 minutes.
-Stir in lemon juice; season with salt and pepper.
+- Stir in lemon juice; season with salt and pepper.

-**Assembly**
-- While soup is simmering, heat 3 Tbsp. oil in a medium skillet over medium-high.
-Add onion and cook, stirring often, until golden, 6–8 minutes.
-Reduce heat to medium and cook, stirring occasionally, until onions are slightly charred and crisp, 14–16 minutes; season with salt.
-Transfer onions to a plate; cover with foil to keep warm.
-- Meanwhile, mix yogurt and buttermilk in a small bowl; season with salt.
-(The mixture should have the consistency of heavy cream.)
-- Wipe out skillet and heat remaining 3 Tbsp. oil over medium.
-Add mint and cook, stirring often, until mint oil is fragrant and slightly darkened, about 1 minute.
-Transfer to a small bowl or measuring cup.
-- Divide soup among bowls and pour yogurt mixture over soup.
-Drizzle mint oil over soup, then top with fried onions.
+- Divide soup among bowls and pour a tablespoon or two of Kahsk Substitute over soup.
+Drizzle mint oil over soup, then top with charred onions.

 ---